sara-nl/clouddocs/maintenance.markdown

 ### <a name="policy"></a> Policy

-Maintenance and changes can only be done during on of to the maintenance windows.
+Maintenance and changes can only be done during a maintenance window.
 This means that (part of) the service can be unavailable, for example the web UI.

 All HPC Cloud users are notified at least one month in advance if: